Bastrop, Burleson, Lee and Washington District Court Plan

 8.01 Fee Schedule.

-The counties will pay term assignment attorneys according to the fee schedule approved by the judges as reflected in an order to be effective on January 1st of each year.
+The counties will pay contract attorneys according to the terms of the contracts signed by the County Judge and approved by the Commisioner's court as reflected in the contracts on the contracts.
 This amount for Lee County will include the costs for court appointed attorneys in Juvenile cases in the Lee County Juvenile Court Fee.

 Rule 9.
 Attorney Fee Schedule and Compensation of Individual Case Appointed Attorneys

 The county will pay appointed counsel for all time reasonably necessary for adequate representation of the defendant, as approved by a judge, according to the following fee schedule adopted as provided under Article 26.05(b) of the Code of Criminal Procedure:

 A minimum of $100.00 an hour and a maximum of $250.00 an hour, or a total fixed fee as set forth below: